Toledo vs. Akron NCAA Football Odds, Plays and Insights | November 27, 2021

 - Akron has five wins against the spread in 11 games this season.

-- Akron is 4-1 against the spread and 2-3 overall in games when it puts up more than 21.6 points.
+- Akron is 4-1 against the spread and 2-3 overall in games when it scores more than 21.6 points.

 - This year the Zips have 16 turnovers, one fewer than the Rockets have takeaways (17).